-Giardia lamblia are flagellated protozoa which can be found contaminating natural streams, lakes, and surface water municipal reservoirs.
+Giardia lamblia (also known as Giardia duodenalis, Giardia intestinalis) are flagellated protozoa that can be found contaminating natural streams, lakes, and surface water municipal reservoirs.
 The human host ingests them in water, food, and by the fecal-oral route.

-Giardia infect primarily the small intestine causing diarrhea by unknown mechanisms after attaching by their ventral sucker.
-Malabsorption may also occur.
+Giardia infect primarily the small intestine causing malodorous watery diarrhea and flatulence after attaching by their ventral sucker.
+Malabsorption and lactose intolerance may also occur.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.